|This unmanned, non-interactive site is for information only. Due to time constraints e-mail is not possible.

 |UPDATE 29 May

 Fiberglass and Carbon order finally arrived this morning.
 On first appraisal it appears that 5mm carbon rod may be the only substitute for the Whirlwind, R7, and Wildcard - it's already been tested in the Carbon Whirlwind and a Carbon Wildcard.
 It will also work on the R7.
 However, they will be quite expensive thanks to a huge rise in the cost of stock from the manufacturer.
 For fiberglass-sparred versions of those three, 6mm fiberglass tube could be used, but to do so the three kites will need to be scaled down a certain percentage (as yet unknown) in overall size to maintain the right level of rigidity.
-The Trooper, at this point in time, may or may not require scaling down, pending tests using 6mm fiberglass rods in the wing leading edges.
+The Trooper, at this point in time, may or may not require scaling down, pending tests using alternative parts in the wing leading edges and the spine.

 |With our emphasis on quality, rather than quantity, and strictly limited production, it is recommended that orders be placed early to avoid disappointment